 Florida Statutes require postsecondary institutions in the Florida College System to develop and annually update plans that will positively impact efforts to increase diversity among students and employees.
-Until this year, colleges have submitted new plans each year.
-For the 2016 reporting purposes, the Florida College System will utilize the statutory guidelines for colleges to create a baseline plan to be updated each year.
-Therefore, the college equity plan submitted in April 2015 for 2014-2015 will be considered as the college's most recent baseline report.
+The Florida College System will utilize the statutory guidelines for colleges to create a baseline plan to be updated each year.
+The college equity plan submitted in April 2015 for 2014-2015 is considered as the college's most recent baseline report.
 The employment equity accountability plan will continue to be submitted as an annual plan as required under §1012.86, F.S.

-For April 2016, the Division of Florida Colleges (DFC) has reduced the preparation steps formerly completed by each institution.
 The DFC continues to provide certified data, focused on the areas of measurement required by the Florida Educational Equity Act.
 Additionally, the DFC provides formulas in excel formats that eliminate the need for manual calculation of accomplishments.
 Colleges will be able to add formulas that draw data automatically from related tables such as goals and goal achievement.